 STRATEGIC DIRECTION 5 - RURAL HOUSING

-Introduce guidance for assessment of planning permits for dwellings in the Farming Zone around isolated small settlements.
+Introduce guidance for assessment of planning permits for dwellings in the Farming Zone in reasonable proximity to rural settlements.

 Introduce guidance for assessment of planning permits for dwellings in the Farming Zone in historic subdivisions.